Master of Science Admission

 - A $50 nonrefundable application fee payable by check or money order.

-Admission requirements for the Post Master's Adult-Gerontology Acute Care Nurse Practitioner (AGACNP) Certificate Program or the Post Master's Family Nurse Practitioner (FNP) Certificate Program can be found in the 2018-2019 Catalog, p.
+Admission requirements for the Post Master's Adult-Gerontology Acute Care Nurse Practitioner (AGACNP) Certificate Program, Post Master's Adult-Gerontology Primary Care Nurse Practitioner, and Post Master's Family Nurse Practitioner (FNP) Certificate Program can be found in the 2018-2019 Catalog, p.
 342.